 A less fitting analogy, but still works enough, I guess:

 You buy a guitar.
 You can’t wait to shred like the guitarist in your favorite band.
 But you’re not shredding immediately.
 You start out playing twinkle twinkle little star.
 Actually, before that, you learn that your hands need to callus first- it even hurts to play the guitar.
-There’s a period of unpleasantness before improvement.

 • Yes, I have a relational approach for most things- but I contextualize cases psychoanalytically.
 Whether you’re struggling with borderline, bipolar, OCD, or ADHD- we’re probably going to look inward and at past events.
 No one struggles with anything in singularity.